 So, chances are you’ve got a VOC problem in your home.
 Which can contribute to sick building syndrome, which can cause all kinds of different health problems.

-Of course, you don’t need to test to just be precautious and avoid VOC exposure using an AFM Safecoat product.
+Of course, you don’t need to test.
+You could just be precautious about avoiding VOC exposure and go ahead and use an AFM Safecoat product for a VOC sealant.

 What is AFM Safecoat?